juhu1705/Locodrive/README.md

 ### Setting up the project

 To set up the project yourself you need the clang library for building the rust binary file, also you need gradle and rust installed.
-An initialisation script will be added to this repository in near future.
+An initialisation script for linux based systems is under setup_scripts in this repository.

 ### Commitment rules